 For this purpose, the Company takes into consideration various aspects such as broad industry experience, knowledge, independence, gender, age and cultural and educational background for the Board appointments.

-Having a board with diverse skills, experience, backgrounds, and perspectives means:
+Having a board composed of men and women with diverse skills, experience, backgrounds and perspectives means:

-- a) competitive advantage; - b) robust understanding of opportunities, issues and risks; - c) inclusion of different concepts, ideas, and relationships; - d) enhanced decision-making and dialogue; - e) and heightened capacity for oversight of the organization and its governance.
+- competitive advantage; - robust understanding of opportunities, issues and risks; - inclusion of different concepts, ideas, and relationships; - enhanced decision-making and dialogue; - and heightened capacity for oversight of the organization and its governance.